310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% bubble Midori smilesoft %}
 Yeah.
 I know I’m already pushing a lot on you guys, but we can’t take it easy during practice.

-I’m entrusting you guys with my love for mascots, so I hope you can come to understand those feelings.
+I’m entrusting you guys with my love for yuruchara, so I hope you can come to understand those feelings.
 {% endbubble %}

 {% bubble Kanata nod %}